 If more than one webcam is connected to a Windows PC, Intuiface will use whichever camera Windows considers to be the "primary" camera.

-- As mentioned above, the Webcam asset is only supported in Composer, Player for Windows, Player for Tablets Android only and Payer for Kiosks ChromeOS only.
+- As mentioned above, the Webcam asset is only supported in Composer and Player on Windows, Android, and ChromeOS.
 For example, it is not supported on the iPad.

-- On Windows, Intuiface only supports camera which are DirectShow compatible: the camera must be recognized by Windows as a Webcam, which means as a DirectShow source, thus visible in other softwares such as Skype, VLC, ...
-If these tools don't recognize the camera as a video source, Intuiface will not either.
+- On Windows, Intuiface only supports cameras which are DirectShow compatible: the camera must be recognized by Windows as a Webcam, which means as a DirectShow source, thus visible in other software such as Skype, VLC, etc. If these tools don't recognize the camera as a video source, Intuiface will not either.

 To add the Webcam asset into an experience you are editing with Composer, either

 - Right-click an empty part of the scene and select the right-click menu option Insert->Asset ->Webcam, OR